-127. Because the Public Charge Rule does not give noncitizens fair notice as to whether their individual circumstances are likely to result in an adverse public-charge determination, the Rule forces noncitizens to alter their conduct-perhaps unnecessarily and at significant personal expense-to minimize any "negative factors" that they might exhibit and to maximize their "positive factors."

-128. Plaintiff Aguiluz's income is between 125 and 250 percent FPG for his household of one, and he does not have private health insurance.
-He therefore lacks any "heavily weighted positive factor" under the Public Charge Rule, although he does not have any "heavily weighted negative factors" either.
-Given the vague and "inherently subjective" nature of public-charge determinations under the Rule, Plaintiff Aguiluz is unsure whether he will be deemed inadmissible, and thus be prevented from adjusting status, given his particular mix of positive factors (e.g., his history of employment and near-completion of his associate's degree) and negative factors (e.g., his lack of health insurance, poor credit score, and existing financial liabilities).
+- 133. For the same reason, the Rule forces noncitizens to alter their conduct-perhaps unnecessarily and at significant personal expense-to minimize any "negative factors" that they might exhibit and to maximize their "positive factors." - 134.
+Plaintiff Aguiluz's 2018 income was between 125 and 250 percent FPG for his household of one, and he has only in recent months obtained private health insurance.
+Given the vague and "inherently subjective" nature of public-charge determinations under the Rule, Plaintiff Aguiluz is unsure whether he will be \deemed inadmissible, and thus be prevented from adjusting status, given his particular mix of positive factors (e.g., his history of employment and near-completion of his associate's degree) and negative factors (e.g., his poor credit score and existing financial liabilities).
 This uncertainty makes him reluctant to make choices that would make him more likely to be considered a public charge.
-For example, although he would like to attend a private university like Johns Hopkins or an Ivy League school to pursue his bachelor's degree, Plaintiff Aguiluz is applying only to public colleges because he is concerned about the impact that taking on extra student loan debt or reducing his work hours to attend school full-time will have on any future public-charge determination.
+For example, although he would like to attend a private university like Johns Hopkins or an Ivy League school to pursue his bachelor's degree, Plaintiff Aguiluz is applying only to public colleges because he is concerned about the impact that taking on extra student loan debt or attending school full-time-thereby forgoing additional income and health insurance-will have on any future public-charge determination.
 The Public Charge Rule will also factor into his decisions about who to marry, whether and when to have children, and how much support to provide to his parents, given the impact that those decisions have on his household size and its related effects on his income and assets calculations under the Rule.